 “It’s to – how do you say – a private party,” the Slytherin jeered as he mirrored her actions.
 “It’s in the Évreux Wing.”

-“But those apartments are abandoned,” Marianne challenged.
+“But those apartments are vacant,” she challenged.
 “Why are you going there?”

 “My my, you ask a lot of questions, Marianne,” Rabastan jested with a slight laugh.
 “And I already told you.
 I’m going to a private party.”
 His emphasis on the exclusivity of the secret gathering gave her pause.
 It was almost as if he was taunting her with the information.